A dataset and model for auditory scene recognition for hearing devices: AHEAD-DS and OpenYAMNet

 The \emph{interfering speakers} clips were derived entirely from CHiME 6 dev.

 The authors of CHiME 6 dev recorded the speech in two sessions.
 Each session in two different home environments consisting of an open space with dining, kitchen, and lounge areas.
 A total 44 sound files from CHiME 6 Dev were used in AHEAD-DS, 24 recordings from the first environment and 20 in the second.
-Each session consisted of four people and would begin by having participants take turns to introduce themselves via speaking and then read out a short passage.
-Once this is complete, participants engage in casual conversation as they prepare and share a meal together.
+Each session consisted of four people and would begin by having participants take turns to introduce the participants via speaking and then read out a short passage.
+Once the introduction is complete, participants engage in casual conversation as the participants prepare and share a meal together.

 The authors of CHiME 6 dev made the recordings by placing six Microsoft Kinects throughout the home in the first session and five in the second.
 However, the Kinect version is unspecified.
 Each Kinect recorded four sound streams simultaneously, using 16-bit integers, sampled at 16 kHz.